okeeffed/developer-notes/manual/Databases/Intro-And-Overview.md

 ## Wide column store databases

+Wide column stores, also called extensible record stores, store data in records with an ability to hold very large numbers of dynamic columns.
+Since the column names as well as the record keys are not fixed, and since a record can have billions of columns, wide column stores can be seen as two-dimensional key-value stores.

 - [Cassandra](https://cassandra.apache.org/): Apache Cassandra is a highly scalable, high-performance distributed database designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
 A top level Apache project born at Facebook and built on Amazon’s Dynamo and Google’s BigTable, is a distributed database for managing large amounts of structured data across many commodity servers, while providing highly available service and no single point of failure.
 Apache Cassandra offers capabilities that relational databases and other NoSQL databases simply cannot match such as: continuous availability, linear scale performance, operational simplicity and easy data distribution across multiple data centers and cloud availability zones.
+- HBase

 ## Relational databases